Earthquake Preparedness For Family

 EARTHQUAKE PREPAREDNESS ALERT

-Earling earthquake preparedness alert issues based on continuous analysis of ground activities called micro seismic events.
-Earling utilizing accelerometer of smartphones to listening to the micro seismic events as a network seismogram distributed in a large area.
+Earling earthquake preparedness alert issues based on high-risk ground activities.
+Earling utilizing MEMS to receive micro seismic activities as a network of seismograms, which distributed in a large area,besides other solutions.

 After Earling preparedness alert issued, before it is too late, get together with your family or housemates to plan now what each person will do before, during and after.
 Once the earthquake or disaster is over, we will have to live with the risk of fire, the potential lack of utilities and basic services, and the certainty of aftershocks.
 By planning now, you will be ready.
 This plan will also be useful for other emergencies.

 The safety and well-being of your loved ones are important, so take time NOW to develop a family earthquake preparedness plan.
 If you’ve already developed a plan, take time NOW to review and update it.
 Download earthquake preparedness tips.